notDroid/unity-rl/README.md

 - utils (checkpointer/logger)
 - models (mlp/cnn)

-The templates are meant to be used as templates rather than full fledged robust algorithms (customize them).
+The training templates are meant to be used as templates rather than robust algorithms (customize them).

 ### **TODO**